dbomen/DTRN/README.md

 # DTRN
-Updates or refreshes TODOs in notion blocks.
+Updates or refreshes TODOs in Notion blocks.

-## TUTORIAL
+## INSTALLATION
+> [!NOTE] SETUP / INSTALLATION TUTORIAL
+> To see the tutorial on how to install and setup the refresher program refer to the [TUTORIAL](readme_files/Tutorial.md)

-## TODO STRUCTURE
+## USAGE & TODO STRUCTURE

 ## VALID EXAMPLES